livewire/livewire/docs/redirecting.md

 ### Flashing without redirecting

-You may want to flash data to users from the same component they're interacting with without redirecting them away.
+Sometimes, you may want to flash data to users from the same component they're interacting with without redirecting them away.

-You can use Laravel's session data utilities like the following directly from any Livewire action:
+In these cases, you can use Laravel's session data utilities directly from any Livewire action:

 ```php
 public function update()